Carolyn Caprioni, RN, BSN

 717.232.7580 x1209

 Cliff Kubiak joined YAP in 1992 as Program Director of the Philadelphia In-Home Detention Program.
-In Philadelphia, he implemented the Pre Hearing Intensive Supervision Program which still serves youth and families.
+In Philadelphia, he implemented the Pre-Hearing Intensive Supervision Program which still serves youth and families.
 He was also instrumental in opening other programs for at-risk youth in some of the most difficult high schools in Philadelphia.

 Cliff moved to YAP’s Support Center in Harrisburg to help design and implement the company's internal auditing department.
 In 1999 he was given the additional responsibility of supervising YAP’s Monitoring, Reception and Information Technology (IT) departments.
 He led the team that installed the Microsoft network and e-mail systems that form the foundation of YAP's communications system.
 His department has also worked closely with the HR and Fiscal departments to implement software which has improved their ability to perform their daily responsibilities and reporting.

 In 2006, Cliff was appointed Chief Information Officer and was named to the Senior Management team.
 In addition to his daily duties, Cliff serves as a member of the Health Insurance Committee, YAP Autism board, Integrity Compliance and PQI committees, senior management and as an advisor to the COA implementation group.
 Cliff has also coached his children's sports teams and served as a volunteer firefighter.
-He holds an Associate’s degree in Computer Science Community College of Philadelphia, and is a Microsoft Certified Systems Engineer--MCSE, LaSalle University, Business Management.
+He holds an associate’s degree in Computer Science Community College of Philadelphia, and is a Microsoft Certified Systems Engineer--MCSE, LaSalle University, Business Management.

 Diana Matteson